-About the ArtistOver the past 20 years, Mary McFarlane has developed a strong following among collectors for her transformations of mirrors, especially vintage pieces, into artworks full of mystery and memory, intensely personal to herself and to the viewer.
-Her latest series returns to the Waterfall motif, founded in trips to Fiordland throughout her life; these connect to New Zealand’s history of contemporary art from William Hodges’ 18th Century Fiordland paintings through to Colin McCahon’s influence on the waterfall becoming part of our visual identity.
-It marks the conclusion of McFarlane’s acclaimed five year series The Moon Knows, prompted by ideas about how to create the feeling the full moon inspires when it rises at certain times of the year, enormous and mystical, full of portent.
-The moon works had a very personal reference to the journey of Mary McFarlane and her late husband Ralph Hotere through the period of his illness – a subject which also inspired an extraordinary public installation exhibition in Dunedin in 2012.
-A followup exhibition, Rainlight, Hokianga, of exquisite new works evolving from this moon series, featured a sublime corona of pure gold dust worked into the back of the mirror, around moons featuring drifts of rainlight inspired by the brilliant sunshower which passed across the marae during her husband’s tangi.
+About the ArtistOver the past 25 years, Mary McFarlane has developed a strong following among collectors for her transformations of mirrors, especially vintage pieces, into artworks full of mystery and memory, intensely personal to herself and to the viewer.
+Some of her recent works return to the Waterfall motif, founded in trips to Fiordland throughout her life; these connect to New Zealand’s history of contemporary art from William Hodges’ 18th Century Fiordland paintings through to Colin McCahon’s influence on the waterfall becoming part of our visual identity.
+She has also continued her acclaimed Moon series works, based on the feeling the full moon inspires when it rises at certain times of the year, enormous and mystical, full of portent.
+Sometimes these feature a sublime corona of pure gold dust worked around the moons, inspired by the light of a brilliant sunshower.
 A graduate of the University of Canterbury (1986) and later the prestigious RMIT in Melbourne, Mary McFarlane has become best known for her work on vintage mirrors, carrying layers of meaning embedded in the history and forms of the mirrors themselves.
 Her actual process remains as mysterious as the moons themselves, as David Eggleton described in a review in Art New Zealand in 2012: ‘McFarlane has learnt how to endow her mirrors with magic, alluding to the aura of inner beauty, to the dark side of the self.’

 Please contact us to confirm current prices: most prices are posted at the time of exhibition, and may be revised as the artists' values increase.